Puzzlepart/bestillingsportalen/Sensitivity-labels.md

 # Sensitivity Labels

-Provision Assist supports the application of sensitivity labels to created Teams or Office 365 Groups.
+Bestillingsportalen supports the application of sensitivity labels to created Teams or Office 365 Groups.

 To use this functionality sensitivity labels must be enabled for Teams & Groups, for more information see - https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-teams-groups-sites?view=o365-worldwide.